Mcfry64/Tile_World_Android/README.md

      - **Level 4**: `C2.ogg` *(Rotates continuously per level)*
 2. **Random Track Engine**:
    - If a folder contains other `.ogg` files (e.g. `track1.ogg`, `track2.ogg`), the game selects a random track from that folder for each level.

 ---

-### 🔗 AUTO Audio Theme Linkage
-When BGM or SFX Theme is set to **`AUTO`** in the launcher:
-- The app automatically looks for a BGM or SFX folder matching the name of the currently selected Tileset (e.g. Tileset `MySet` $\rightarrow$ checks `res/bgm/MySet/` & `res/sfx/MySet/`).
-- Switching Tilesets in the launcher automatically updates BGM and SFX themes to match!
-- **Fallbacks**: If a Tileset has no matching folder, BGM falls back to `aki` and SFX falls back to `Tile World`.

----

-## Changelog

-### v3.4.1 (Current)
-- Maintained by **Mcfry64** under package `dev.mcfry64.tworld`
-- Added AUTO Audio Theme selection for BGM and SFX themes based on active Tileset name.
-- Added custom `PickupKeySound` and `StopBgmOnLevelComplete` support in `rc` files.
-- Added recessed black LED display box with live scrolling green matrix ticker.
-- Reorganized Controls section into side-by-side Touchscreen Controls and Onscreen Controls dropdowns.
-- Added state-based WASD / Arrow key movement filtering for smooth continuous keyboard movement.
-- Added universal screen/controls tap-to-continue or restart on level completion/death.
-- Added dynamic user `.dac` level set file scanner in `sets/`.
-- Automated build APK naming to `TileWorld-v3.4.1-debug.apk`.

----